Kafala system: Qatar

-About 1.2 million foreign workers in Qatar, mostly from India, Pakistan, Bangladesh, Nepal, and the Philippines, make up 94 percent of the labor force.
+About 1.2 million foreign workers in Qatar, mostly from India, Pakistan, Bangladesh, Nepal, and the Philippines, comprise 94 percent of the labour force.
 There are nearly five foreign workers for each Qatari citizen, mostly housemaids and low-skilled workers.

-Most of the workers live under conditions that Human Rights Watch has likened to "forced labor".
+Most of the workers live under conditions that Human Rights Watch has likened to forced labor.
 Sharan Burrow, General Secretary of the International Trade Union Confederation, stated "In late 2010 we conducted a risk assessment looking at basic fundamental labor rights.
 The Gulf region stood out like a red light.
 They were absolutely at the bottom end for rights for workers.
 They were fundamentally slave states."
 An exit visa system prevents workers from leaving the country without the sponsor's permission.

-Employer consent is required to change jobs, leave the country, get a driver's license, rent a home or open a checking account.
+Employer consent is required to change jobs, leave the country, get a driver's license, rent a home or open a chequing account.
 Amnesty International witnessed workers signing false statements that they had received their wages in order to have their passports returned.
 The organization called for an overhaul of the 'sponsorship' system.
 Arab-American businessman Nasser Beydoun described their situation as: "Foreign workers in Qatar are modern-day slaves to their local employers.
 The local Qatari owns you."

 International media attention increased after Qatar was named the host of the 2022 FIFA World Cup.
-In March 2022, FIFA President Gianni Infantino met with the Qatar Minister of Labour Dr. Ali bin Samikh Al Marri to discuss about the progress achieved in the area of workers welfare and labour rights.
+In March 2022, FIFA President Gianni Infantino met with the Qatar Minister of Labour Dr. Ali bin Samikh Al Marri to discuss the progress achieved in the area of workers welfare and labour rights.
 The meeting also revealed the Law No. 18 of 2022 of Qatar's labour reforms that mandated the removal of employer's permission to change jobs while establishing a non-discriminatory minimum wage for all.

-The kafala or sponsorship system practised by GCC nations has been stated as the main reason for abuse of the rights of low-income migrant workers.
+The kafala or sponsorship system practiced by GCC nations has been stated as the main reason for abuse of the rights of low-income migrant workers.